skip to content

 When an Aboriginal or Torres Strait Islander person is arrested, the Officer in Charge of the police station where the person is taken should ensure that:

-• any telephone call (apart from a local call) be charged to the accused or, if he or she cannot afford to pay, to the ALRM if they agree to accept a reverse charge call
+• any telephone call (apart from a local call) be charged to the accused or, if they cannot afford to pay, to the ALRM if they agree to accept a reverse charge call

 • field officers assisting an accused obtain the same facilities as a lawyer, relative or friend

-• if questioning a tribal or semi-tribal Aboriginal person about a serious offence, either a lawyer or an Aboriginal field officer is present.
+• if questioning a traditional Aboriginal person about a serious offence, either a lawyer or an Aboriginal field officer is present.
 In special circumstances where the expertise of either the Department for Education or the Department of Human Services (SA) is needed, an officer of the Department may be called.
 If possible, those attending should have some understanding of the accused's language

 • if questioning an Aboriginal person under the age of 18 years about a serious offence, a parent, guardian or Aboriginal field officer is present whenever possible.